Vietnam.vn - Nền tảng quảng bá Việt Nam

 Before having an eye exam, people should clearly distinguish between the different types of eye care professionals, such as optometrists, ophthalmologists, and optical technicians.

 Meanwhile, an optical technician designs, fits, and adjusts eyeglasses or contact lenses based on a doctor’s prescription.
-However, they do not examine eyes or prescribe.
-Understanding this difference can help you choose the right professional for your needs.
+However, they do not examine eyes or write prescriptions.
+Understanding this difference will help us choose the right professional for our needs.

 Bring a list of medications you are taking.

 Eye health is closely related to overall health.
-Therefore, people who have an eye exam should provide their doctor with complete information about their medical history and current medications, both over-the-counter and dietary supplements.
+Therefore, people who come for an eye exam should provide their doctor with complete information about their medical history and current medications, both over-the-counter and dietary supplements.
 Some medications can affect vision or cause side effects in the eyes.

 Your doctor will also want to know if you have any medical conditions, such as diabetes or high blood pressure.
 These conditions can affect your eyes.
 For example, people with diabetes are at increased risk for diabetic retinopathy.